 An intensive study of the developmental process from youth to adulthood in order to determine their characteristics and needs.
 Emphasis will be given to principles for designing a ministry that will address the individual needs of teens at their various developmental stages.
-Fall, odd years.
+As needed.